 When employees feel appreciated, it can significantly boost morale and engagement.

-Gallup believes there are three explanations for this improvement:
+Why were employee engagement numbers higher pre-pandemic?
+Gallup believes there were three explanations for this:

-- Prior to the Covid-19 pandemic, unemployment was at its lowest levels in decades (3.8 percent) .
+- Prior to the Covid-19 pandemic, unemployment was at its lowest levels in decades (3.8%).
 When there is a a better economy, there is confidence and choice in finding meaningful work.

 Acknowledging Achievements Leads to More Engagement